lytecode/Xplorers/README.md

 # DEVSQUARE

 ### This application was developed using the following technologies:

 - Nodejs
 - Expressjs
 - MongoDB
-- Ejs
+- React
-- Passport
+- JWT
 - Multer - for Form image upload
--Cloudinary - for Cloud image storage
+- Cloudinary - for Cloud image storage
-- *Heroku* - Hosting platform
+- _Heroku_ - Hosting platform

 ### A user can do the following: